zenkaeser/Git-1/week1/homework.md

 # Homework

 In this exercise you will get some practice submitting your homework by pushing it to Github and then creating a pull request.
+You will use the `hyf-homework` repository on your computer to do the exercise.
 Here are the instructions:

+1. Go to your `hyf-homework` repo on your computer
+2. Go to branch `master`
-1. Start by creating a branch for your homework, named `git/week1`, and move to that branch
+3. Create a branch for your homework, named `git/week1`, and move to that branch
-2. Inside the folder `hyf-homework/git/week1` create a new file named `my_favorite_food.txt`, inside the file write your favorite food recipe, and commit your changes (you can just find a random recipe on google and paste it in the file ;) ).
+4. Inside the folder `hyf-homework/git/week1` create a new file named `my_favorite_food.txt`, inside the file write your favorite food recipe, and commit your changes (you can just find a random recipe on google and paste it in the file ;) ).
-3. Again inside the folder `hyf-homework/git/week1` add a new file named `my_second_favorite_food.txt`, inside the file write the recipe for your second favorite food, and commit your changes.
+5. Again inside the folder `hyf-homework/git/week1` add a new file named `my_second_favorite_food.txt`, inside the file write the recipe for your second favorite food, and commit your changes.
-4. Inside the folder `hyf-homework/git/week1` create a third file named `countries.txt`, where you list three countries that you have visited (this doesn't need to be true, you can just write the names of three random countries), and commit your changes.
+6. Inside the folder `hyf-homework/git/week1` create a third file named `countries.txt`, where you list three countries that you have visited (this doesn't need to be true, you can just write the names of three random countries), and commit your changes.
-5. Push your changes into your `hyf-homework` repository on github.
+7. Push your changes into your `hyf-homework` repository on github.
-6. Go to Github and create a pull request from the branch `git/week1` to `master`
+8. Go to Github and create a pull request from the branch `git/week1` to `master`
-7. Copy the link, post it on slack and tag me, i will then check your homework and ask you to do a few more tasks :)
+9. Copy the link, post it on slack and tag your mentors, we will then check your homework and ask you to do a few more tasks :)

 Commands that you will need: